MeToo movement: Music

-Several prominent musicians have expressed support for the Me Too movement and have shared their own experiences of sexual assault and harassment.

-Before the Me Too Movement, in 2017, Jessie Reyez released the song "Gatekeeper" about her experience of harassment by a famous producer, describing the conversations men in power have with young women working in the music industry.
-This song inspired female artists in the music industry to speak up against sexual harassment, contributing to the start of the Me Too movement.
+Several prominent musicians have expressed support for the MeToo movement and have shared their own experiences of sexual assault, harassment and abuse.
+Before the MeToo movement, in 2017, Jessie Reyez released the song "Gatekeeper" about her experience of harassment by a famous producer, Detail, describing the conversations men in power have with young women working in the music industry.
+This song inspired female artists in the music industry to speak up against sexual harassment, contributing to the start of the MeToo movement.

-Actress Alyssa Milano's activism for the Me Too movement began because she was harassed at the age of 19 during a concert.
-On October 15, 2017, she started a viral Twitter thread by tweeting "If you’ve been sexually harassed or assaulted write 'me too' as a reply to this tweet."
+Actress Alyssa Milano's activism for the MeToo movement began because she was harassed at the age of 19 during a concert.
+On October 15, 2017, she started a viral Twitter thread by tweeting "If you've been sexually harassed or assaulted write 'me too' as a reply to this tweet."
 Musicians such as Sheryl Crow, Christina Perri and Lady Gaga responded and contributed their own personal experiences.

 Amanda Palmer and songwriter Jasmine Power composed "Mr. Weinstein Will See You Now", a song that takes listeners through a story of a woman invited to the office of a man in power.
 A music video with an all-woman crew, cast and production team was released on the anniversary of the New York Times's reporting on sexual abuse allegations against Harvey Weinstein, with profits donated to #TimesUp, a movement against sexual harassment.

 The band Veruca Salt used the #MeToo hashtag to air allegations of sexual harassment against James Toback, and singer-songwriter Alice Glass used the hashtag to share a history of alleged sexual assault and other abuses by former Crystal Castles bandmate Ethan Kath.

 Singer-songwriter Halsey wrote a poem, "A Story Like Mine", which she delivered at a 2018 Women's March in New York City.
 The poem describes incidents of sexual assault and violence throughout her life, including accompanying her best friend to Planned Parenthood after she had been raped and her personal experiences of sexual assault by neighbors and boyfriends.

-Singer Kesha released the song "Praying," in July 2017, describing her experiences and feelings towards her abuser.
-The abuse occurred at the hands of her former producer, Dr. Luke of Sony Kemosabe Records.

 Former Red House Painters frontman and Sun Kil Moon frontman, Mark Kozelek was accused of sexual misconduct by several women that was reported by Pitchfork in 2020 and 2021, respectively.

+Boston heavy metal band B.F.
+Raid (Boston's Final Raid) wrote their song "Hollywood With Snakes" as a direct response to the Harvey Weinstein scandal and the broader #MeToo movement.
+The track critiques the toxic culture of exploitation and abuse within the entertainment industry and sheds light on the corruption and the need for accountability.